tkoenigGIT/FutureState/README.md

 * Use heading tags appropriately

 **7. Cross Browser Compliance Guidelines, Javascript Plugins Guidelines**
-* Use twitter bootstrap to create a sleek, intuitive, and powerful front-end framework for faster and easier web development and better cross-browser compliance.
+* Utilize twitter bootstrap to create a sleek, intuitive, and powerful front-end framework for faster and easier web development and better cross-browser compliance.
-*

 Which JavaScript Recipe Is Right For You? - [Which JavaScript Recipe Is Right For You?](http://coding.smashingmagazine.com/2012/12/14/which-javascript-recipe-is-right-for-you/#more-120645 "Which JavaScript Recipe Is Right For You?")

 **8. W3C Validation Guidelines, Responsive Design/Markup Guidelines**